$234,547Average Value$177Average Price per Sq Ft14Homes For Sale

 Palmerton homes feature architecture unique to Pennsylvania

-Most homes in Palmerton sit close together on wide gridded streets named after college and universities like Princeton and Columbia.
+Most homes in Palmerton sit close together on wide gridded streets named after colleges and universities like Princeton and Columbia.
 Garden beds and a few ornamental trees adorn small front yards framed by sidewalks.
 Sheds and detached garages dot backyards that often have driveways connecting to alleyways.
 Lots are typically less than a tenth of an acre, but properties farther from downtown typically rest on larger lots.
 The Residence Park neighborhood offers a more suburban vibe with homes lining winding streets shaded by mature trees.
 Palmerton features architectural styles commonly found throughout Pennsylvania, like American Foursquare twin homes, Upright and Wing homes, and Pennsylvania German Double Door Farmhouses.
 Familiar styles like Colonial Revival, Georgian and Federal are also available.
 The median price for a single-family home is around $250,000, well below the national figure, and prices range from less than $100,000 to around $570,000.
 Potential buyers should note that with several creeks running through Palmerton and the Lehigh River nearby, many properties have some risk of flooding, according to FEMA flood maps.

 American Foursquare twin homes are a common sight in Palmerton.